THE EXTRAORDINARYCOST OF CHRIS GRAYLING2016-2019

 New “bi-mode” electric/diesel trains were going to replace electric ones – except they don’t yet exist.
 The decision had consequences across the UK as the replaced trains were going to be used to improve other railway services.
-Ex-Tory cabinet minister Nicky Morgan roasted him for the decision: “We see the decision to cancel it was based on fantasy trains that didn’t even exist and the Midlands being a guinea pig for an untested technology.”
+Ex-Conservative Cabinet minister Nicky Morgan roasted him for the decision: “We see the decision to cancel it was based on fantasy trains that didn’t even exist and the Midlands being a guinea pig for an untested technology.”

-Cost of Failure: £337 million, plus an unknown extra sum for untried technology.
+Cost of Failure: £337 million, plus an unknown extra sum for untried technology

-Misery Index: Worse and slower train services to Swansea, Windermere and Sheffield, and improvements for services in Scotland cancelled.
+Misery Index: Worse and slower train services to Swansea, Windermere and Sheffield, and improvements for services in Scotland cancelled

 The South Western Railway Franchise Debacle